Fauci warns of ‘serious consequences’ if US economy rushes to reopen

 Appearing by teleconference at a highly-anticipated Senate committee hearing on Tuesday, Dr Fauci said states needed to follow the guidelines announced by the White House coronavirus task force last month before reopening.

-If they failed to do so there was “a real risk that you will trigger an outbreak you might not be able to control”, he said.
+If they failed to do so there was “a real risk that you will trigger an outbreak you might not be able to control”, he said, adding that this could lead to avoidable “suffering and death” and further economic damage.

 “There is no doubt that even under the best circumstances when you pull back on mitigation you will see some cases appear.
 It is the ability and capability of responding to those cases with good identification and isolation techniques that determines whether you continue to go forward in trying to reopen America.”